-If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are several reasons why these careers are growing so quickly.
+People interested in HVAC quickly discover why these careers are increasingly popular.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+Many technicians are skilled with both residential and commercial equipment.
+And, most importantly, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of the current shortage in the industry.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
-Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
+This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
-As a technician you’ll need to be able to:
+While HVAC can be physically demanding, it can also be very rewarding.
+As a technician should be able to:

-- Work in unpleasant settings, including tight or dusty spaces.
+- Work in awkward settings, like tight or dusty spaces.

 - Work in hot or cold areas since HVAC systems are usually outdoors.